I'll ping you a reply within 24 hours

 I learnt this principle working in one of the world’s top 3 advertising agencies.
 And I’ve never lost sight of its importance.

 So I make sure websites work harder than the hard-earned money clients put into them.

 I’m pretty blunt about this because most websites don’t.

-I’ve been writing web copy for over 20 years, although the buzz of writing started a bit before the web even existed.
+I’ve been writing web copy for two decades, although the buzz of writing started a bit before the web even existed.

-I hated the job, but I sold as much in a week as the next person did in a month, so it turned out pretty lucrative.
+I wouldn’t say I liked the job, but I sold as much in a week as the next person did in a month, so it turned out pretty lucrative.

 What made me different was the way I used writing to win business.

 Back at the height of the direct sales boom, leaving a customer's house without encouraging them (sorry, beating them into submission) to sign on the dotted line was considered sacrilege.

 But I never signed a customer on the night.
 Instead, I told them to hold fire until all of the quotes came in, and they had time to think.

 The next day, I hand-delivered a quote with a succinctly crafted covering letter explaining why they’d be happier buying from our company than any others.